 My only worry was the fact that my utility bills are already set up to automatically leave my bank account each month.
 There didn’t seem to be much point in scanning receipts if I was going to be charged the full amount by my bank every month anyway.
 However, after a bit of research, I realised that this wouldn’t be an issue and ZIPZERO was well worth using.

-Standing Orders and Direct Debits
+What is the difference between a Standing Orders and Direct Debits

 Before we look at why ZIPZERO makes so much sense, we first need to understand the differences between standing orders and direct debits when it comes to bills.